Searching for the perfect waves in Corsica

 Seeing vineyards in the North of France and above in Europe seems incongruous.

-And yet, this film travels along this northern wine route, from the Flanders to Sweden.
-A nascent road buoyed by promises which has been sketching out for a few years now.
+And yet, this film travels along this northern wine route from the Flanders to Sweden.
+This road has been in the making for several years now.

-Climate change, consumers behavior and the evolution of territories may have changed forever the map of wine growing.
+Climate change, consumer behavior, and the evolution of territories may have changed the map of wine growing forever.

 WILD CARIBBEAN [52’]

 An environment built by winds, birds and waves

 The Caribbean archipelago is a string of islands sheltering a bountiful nature.

 With unwavering resilience, life took hold in these isolated environments transported by blowing winds, migrating birds, or washed ashore.
 Today, these islands offer one of the richest biodiversity in the world.

 This film explores this mesmerizing yet fragile wild Caribbean and its exceptional ecosystems.

 The people of the Lencois National Park in Brazil